- Graduate Program in Law

 Please visit Faculty of Graduate Studies – Funding and Awards for more information, including York internal and external scholarship opportunities.
 Osgoode’s extensive list of donor-funded awards can be seen here.

 Research LLM Students

-- Full-time international LLM: approximately $19,000 in their first year, met primarily through the York Graduate Fellowship.
+- International Research LLM: approximately $19,000 (minimum) for the year of the degree.
 Funding availability for international graduate students is limited and highly competitive.

 Osgoode Scholarships & Fellowships